adelinor/angular-data-picker-tutorial/README.md

 First step
 ----------
-To view of this tutorial please clone this tutorial with
+All the necessary code is provided below to complete this tutorial.
+Alternatively, you can retrieve it from Github.
+Using your git client, get this tutorial with

     git clone https://github.com/adelinor/angular-data-picker-tutorial.git

-Afterwards, check out the branch step01 to view the code for the first step:
+Afterwards, check out the branch *step01* to get the code for the completed first step:

     git checkout step01